GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Documentation Branches
 ----------------------
-A ``docs`` branch is focused on writing and improving the documentation for GEOSX.
+A ``docs`` branch is focused on writing and improving the documentation for GEOS.
 The use of the ``docs`` branch name root applies to both sphinx documentation and doxygen documentation.
 The ``docs`` branch follows the same naming conventions as described in the :ref:`Feature_Branches`